-Mithun (Bos frontalis) is a member of the bovidae family and is a distant relative of cattle and buffaloes.
+Mithun (Bos frontalis) is a member of the Bovidae family and is a distant relative of cattle and buffaloes.
 It is postulated that they have been originated from their wild relatives, Gaurs.
-This is an unique animal in the bovidae family and since it is geographically restricted in a very small area in the world and that too in difficult hilly terrains, various aspects of health and diseases occurring in this species is not very well known.
-Due to the similarity in the anatomy physiology and behavioral pattern of the Mithun with those of cattle and buffalo, it may be presumed that Mithun may be more or less equally susceptible to the common diseases of the cattle and buffaloes.
+This is a unique animal in the Bovidae family and since it is geographically restricted in a very small area in the world and that too in difficult hilly terrains, various aspects of health and diseases occurring in this species is not very well known.
+Due to the similarity in the anatomy physiology and behavioural pattern of the Mithun with those of cattle and buffalo, it may be presumed that Mithun may be more or less equally susceptible to the common diseases of the cattle and buffaloes.

-In the past two decades periodic studies conducted at the institute and the filed level survey have indicated that Mithun like other domestic members of the family (cattle and buffalo) are also susceptible to a wide variety of diseases including viral, bacterial, fungal and parasitic diseases.
-Many diseases have been recorded in clinical form while others have been recorded in seroprevalence studies conducted in the institute farm as well as in field level survey in Mithun inhabiting states.
+In the past two decades, periodic studies conducted at the institute and the field level survey have indicated that Mithun like other domestic members of the family (cattle and buffalo) are also susceptible to a wide variety of diseases including viral, bacterial, fungal and parasitic diseases.
+Many diseases have been recorded in clinical form while others have been recorded in seroprevalence studies conducted in the institute farm as well as in field-level surveys in Mithun inhabiting states.

-- Studies on prevalence of gastrointestinal helminth of mithun in both semi- intensive as well as free range condition from remote areas of Nagaland:
+- Studies on the prevalence of gastrointestinal helminth of mithun in both semi- intensive as well as free-range conditions from remote areas of Nagaland:

-- Serological screening of Fasciola gigantica in both free range as well as semi intensive condition from north eastern hilly region of India.
+- Serological screening of Fasciola gigantica in both free-range as well as semi-intensive conditions from the northeastern hilly region of India.

-- Efficacy of chemical and herbal drug against GI helminthes
+- Efficacy of chemical and herbal drugs against GI helminths

 - Serological prevalence of Toxoplasma gondii antibodies in mithun: